gx9702/UA-TypeRepository/Core/Part3/DataTypes/NamingRuleType/readme.md

 <!-- datatype -->
 ## NamingRuleType
+Describes a value that specifies the significance of the BrowseName for an instance declaration.
 <!-- end of description -->
 The fields of the NamingRuleType DataType are defined in the following table: